Amy Margolies, PhD

 Bio

-I am a full time consultant and a public health specialist, researcher and technical advisor with fifteen years of international work experience.
+I am a public health specialist, researcher and technical advisor with over fifteen years of international work experience.
 My expertise is in program evaluation, agriculture-nutrition linkages and gender.
 I have a Ph.D. in International Public Health with a specialization in Health Systems from the Johns Hopkins Bloomberg School of Public Health.

 My research has been mentioned in The Atlantic, The New York Times, The Economist, The Guardian, Slate, World Economic Forum, Voice of America, and the World Bank Blog.